rglueckler/CharcoalFireReconstructionR/README.md

 # References
 For the original version of "CharAnalysis", please check the respective repository by Philip Higuera (https://github.com/phiguera/CharAnalysis) and these publications:

-<blockquote>Higuera, P.E., L.B.
+<blockquote>Higuera P.E., L.B.
 Brubaker, P.M.
 Anderson, F.S.
 Hu, T.A.
 Brown (2009): Vegetation mediated the impacts of postglacial climatic change on fire regimes in the south-central Brooks Range, Alaska.
 Ecological Monographs 79: 201-219.
 DOI: https://doi.org/10.1890/07-2019.1</blockquote>

-<blockquote>Higuera, P.E., D.G.
+<blockquote>Higuera P.E., D.G.
 Gavin, P.J.
 Bartlein and D.J.
 Hallett (2010): Peak detection in sediment-charcoal records: impacts of alternative data analysis methods on fire-history interpretations.
 International Journal of Wildland Fire 19: 996-1014.
 DOI: https://doi.org/10.1071/WF09134</blockquote>

 For the translation of "CharAnalysis" into R used in the present script, featuring a detailed description of the robust analysis approach, please see:

-<blockquote>Dietze, E., D. Brykała, L.T.
+<blockquote>Dietze E., D. Brykała, L.T.
 Schreuder, K. Jażdżewski, O. Blarquez, A. Brauer, M. Dietze, M. Obremska, F. Ott, A. Pieńczewska, S. Schouten, E.C.
 Hopmans, M. Słowiński (2019): Human-induced fire regime shifts during 19th century industrialization: A robust fire regime reconstruction using northern Polish lake sediments.
 PLoS ONE 14(9).
 DOI: https://doi.org/10.1371/journal.pone.0222011</blockquote>

 For further detail and the script on the SNI, please see:

-<blockquote>Kelly, R., P.E.
+<blockquote>Kelly R., P.E.
 Higuera, C. Barrett, F. Hu (2011): A signal-to-noise index to quantify the potential for peak detection in sediment-charcoal records.
 Quaternary Research 75(1): 11-17.
 DOI: https://doi.org/10.1016/j.yqres.2010.07.011</blockquote>

+The paleofire R package is presented in detail here:
+<blockquote>Blarquez O., Vannière B., Marlon J.R., Daniau A.-L., Power M.J., Brewer S., Bartlein P.J.
+(2014): paleofire: An R package to analyse sedimentary charcoal records from the Global Charcoal Database to reconstruct past biomass burning.
+Computers and Geosciences 72, 255-261.
+DOI: https://doi.org/10.1016/j.cageo.2014.07.020</blockquote>

 # Citation
 If you use this script for a publication, please cite the literature mentioned above.